Are you looking for Artificial Intelligence Interview Questions? If yes, then start here.

 What is Artificial Intelligence?

-AI is a branch of computers involved in the creation of intelligent machines that can perform tasks and think like humans.
-Some common examples are speech recognition, text recognition, planning and decision management, etc. AI does this through learning, problem-solving, and improvisation.
+AI is a branch of computers that creates intelligent machines that can perform tasks and think like humans.
+AI does this through learning, problem-solving, and improvisation.
+Some common examples are speech recognition, text recognition, planning, decision management, etc.

-Moreover, AI uses techniques like machine learning and deep learning for achieving accurate results on various business cases and problems.
-The first person to envision AI was Alan Turing, who asked, “Can a computer convince a human they’re communicating with another human?”
+Moreover, AI uses machine learning and deep learning techniques to achieve accurate results on various business cases and problems.
+The first person to envision AI was Alan Turing, who asked, "Can a computer convince a human they're communicating with another human?"

 Why should you learn AI?

-AI engineers are in high demand and AI is one of the top-paying jobs in the computer industry.
-They apply various AI techniques like machine learning, deep learning, expert systems, etc., to make better systems every day.
+AI engineers are in high demand, and AI is one of the top-paying jobs in the computer industry.
+They apply various AI techniques, like machine learning, deep learning, expert systems, etc., to make better systems daily.